About the Saint Benedict Institute

 Rooted in the Reformed tradition, Hope College is committed to a robust ecumenism.
 This ecumenism begins with a deep love for Jesus Christ and seeks to articulate differences in the context of a friendship ordered toward truth.
 For this reason, it is important that the growing Catholic student population at Hope be formed in the Catholic tradition and therefore able to contribute a distinctively Catholic Christian witness to Hope’s diverse Christian community.
 By cultivating spiritually and intellectually well-formed Catholic students, the Saint Benedict Institute for Catholic Thought, Culture, and Evangelization seeks to foster a deeper understanding of Christian truth and an increased affection amongst all Christians at Hope College.
 Moreover, by strengthening Catholic identity among the Catholic students, the Institute assists Hope College in advancing its unique mission of being a vibrant Christian school, defined both by its Reformed heritage and its ecumenical commitment.

-The Saint Benedict Institute is currently a ministry of the St. Francis de Sales Parish.
+The Saint Benedict Institute is a ministry of St. Francis de Sales Parish.
 Hope College and St. Francis have what Hope's Campus Ministries calls a “covenant partnership.”
 This means that the College has given the local Church special access to campus resources in order to facilitate serving Catholic students in a distinctively Catholic way.
 The Saint Benedict Institute provides academic and spiritual programs to the Hope College community as an extension of the Church's mission.